CT-Clark/CPSC565A2/README.md

 // ----- Respawn Implementation ----- //
 Respawning is implemented by generation a random number between 0 and 1000 inclusive, and if it's below 10 then the agent is free to resume the game.
 This gives a variable number of frames which the agent must wait through.

+// ----- Snitch Implementation ----- //
+The snitch flies randomly by picking a random point within the arena and attempting to fly towards it.
+This ends up building up enough momentum that the snitch often flies back and forth from one side to the other.
+Because the snitch is bound by artificially set limits, the agents in their quest to catch the snitch are also soft-bounded within this environment as well.
+Once the snitch is 'caught' (An agents collides with it) then its location is changed to a random location within its possible range of locations.
+The snitch also has a light source on it fo a little bit better tracking.

 ----------------------------------
 // ----- EXAMPLE GAMEPLAY ----- //
 ----------------------------------